sisoje/swiftdata/README.md

 That way of decoupling is just moving thigs in a circle and breaking basic principles of SwiftUI.

 ### Apple killed the view
 We can not use any of the M**V** patterns because we dont have a view.
 Apple never uses the term `viewModel` because they know there is no view, they just call it a `model`.
-We have just a model-struct and a body-function.
+We have a model-struct and a body-function.
 Both of them are just a SwiftUI.View protocol.
 That is not a real view.
 Its just some **value** that conforms to a SwiftUI.View protocol.

 ### Values